-If any member of staff, including volunteers, is alleged to have;
+If any member of staff, including volunteers and supply staff, is alleged to have;

 - Behaved in a way that has harmed a child, or may have harmed a child;

-- Behaved towards a child or children in a way that indicates he or she would pose a risk of harm if they work regularly or closely with children
+- Behaved towards a child or children in a way that indicates he or she would pose a risk of harm to children or;

 IF IT IS URGENT PLEASE LEAVE A NUMBER YOU CAN BE REACHED ON i.e. A DIRECT MOBILE NUMBER, NOT SCHOOL RECEPTION IF THIS IS NOT MANNED AFTER SCHOOL HOURS.